 Apply the dry rub for 24-36 hours and follow the roasting instructions.

-My Turkey has been injected with a Saline Solution, can I still Dry Brine it?
+My Turkey has been injected with a saline solution can I still use a dry brine?

 While it’s not a good idea to add more salt to an injected turkey, you can still use the dry brine method.
 If your turkey is in the 15-pound range cut the Kosher Salt down to 1 Tablespoon.
 If your turkey is under 15 pounds reduce the salt accordingly.
 You can use the rest of the ingredients as stated in the recipe.